fladdict/llmermaid/README.md

 # LLMermaid prompting - Flowchart driven LLM control.

-Revolutionizing Task Processing with an Innovative Approach.
-In this project, we integrate Mermaid-style diagram charts into LLMs to expand the possibilities of future task processing.
+In our project, we're incorporating diagram markdown, known as Mermaid diagram charts, into Large Language Models (LLMs).
+This integration is designed to broaden the scope of task processing in the future.

-Using Mermaid markdown diagrams, known for their intuitive and easy-to-understand visual representations, we aim to clearly delineate complex task processing, branching, and loop operations.
-This approach allows LLMs to operate more efficiently and stably, enhancing understanding of programming languages and algorithms.
+By utilizing Mermaid diagrams, our goal is to clearly map out intricate task processing, including branching and looping operations.
+This method enables LLMs to function more effectively and reliably, thereby improving comprehension of programming languages and algorithms.

 ```mermaid
 ---